Taiwan Ocean Research Institute: History

 TORI was founded in 2008 to increase collaboration with international research institutes and build on Taiwan's legacy of oceanographic research.
 TORI is participating in the development of the first domestic Taiwanese AUV.

 In 2018 the research vessel Legend conducted a number of meteorological and hydrological surveys in the South China Sea.

 In 2019 TORI organized the Underwater Technology 19 (UT19) conference in Kaohsiung, the conference was hosted by National Sun Yat-sen University.

 Vessels

 In 2018 CSBC Corporation, Taiwan held a steel cutting ceremony for the third of three new ocean research vessels for TORI.
 The vessels are intended to enhance Taiwan's whole-of-ocean observation capability.
 The three vessels, one 1000-ton and two 500-ton, are expected to be delivered in June 2019.

-Ocean Researcher I
+Ocean R/V I

 794-tonne research vessel, operated by National Taiwan University.

-Ocean Researcher II
+Ocean R/V II

 294-tonne research vessel, operated by National Taiwan Ocean University.

-Ocean Researcher III
+Ocean R/V III

 295-tonne research vessel, operated by National Sun Yat-sen University.

-Ocean Researcher V
+Ocean R/V V

 Ocean Researcher V was a 2,700 research vessel which sank off the Penghu Islands in 2014 during Typhoon Vongfong.